BoldGrid/boldgrid-backup/readme.txt

 == Changelog ==

+= 1.2.2 In progress =
+* New feature:	JIRA WPB-2280	Added the ability to upload a backup archive.

 = 1.2.1 =
 * Bug fix:		JIRA WPB-2199	Updates via adminajax now updates the rollback timer.
 * Misc:			JIRA WPB-2256	Updated readme.txt for Tested up to: 4.6.